1. Home

 Edit This Resume

 From drinks to dessert and everything in between, waiters and waitresses work to make sure customers enjoy their restaurant experience from the moment they walk in the door until the meal is over.
-With the wait staff being an essential part of any restaurant operation, waitress jobs offer a great way to get a first-hand look at the hospitality and catering industry.
+So how do you show a busy restaurant manager you’ve got what it takes?

 This resume writing guide, along with the corresponding waitress resume example, will cover the following topics: